Offa's Dyke - Abergavenny to Monmouth (★★★★★)

 This castle was a key part of the defenses used by the English to hold back the Welsh, until the Welsh ceased to be such a challenge to the English - with the castle eventually passing out of use.

 Today it - like many other Welsh castles - is a delight to have a quick walk around.
-But we are not just here to walk around castles, and so the onward journey must resume.
+But we are not just here to walk around castles, and so after pausing here to eat some lunch on the handy picnic benches, the onward journey must resume.

-The next phase of the walk continues out along the fields to Llantilio Crossenny, and then on along a mix of quiet roads and fields to Llanfihangel Ystum Llewern.
+From here, the next phase of the walk continues out along the fields to Llantilio Crossenny, and then on along a mix of quiet roads and fields to Llanfihangel Ystum Llewern (there will be a test to see if you remember all the village names at the end of this writeup).

 Cutting across the fields